Have You Noticed?

 vehicles drive across the I-84 and I-5 interchanges daily.”

-So commuters, with one of our main city bike thorough fairs closed, along with all of the other road closures that puts a larger number of commuters on city streets.
+So drivers, with one of our main city bike thoroughfares closed, along with all of the other road closures that puts a larger number of commuters on city streets.
 Make sure you plan enough time to have a peaceful commute in this intense summer heat and traffic.
 Plan ahead!